Xambulu/Xambulu/README.md

-- 👋 Hi, I’m @Xambulu
+- 👋 Hi, I’m samuel
 - 👀 I’m interested in Devops
-- 🌱 I’m currently taking an online trainng in AWS
+- 🌱 I’m currently taking an online trainng in AWS and just would want to pickup some devops skills
-- 💞️ I’m looking to where get a devops entry role to shapen my skills
+- 💞️ I’m looking to where get a devops entry role to sharpen my skills
 - 📫 You can reach with my email samueloyetade3@gmail.com

 <!---